khalilSaidane/fastapi-project-template/README.md

  `$ cookiecutter https://github.com/khalilSaidane/fastapi-project-template.git`

  ## Next step
- The next step is to crate a FastAPI application we have a tamplate for that too here.
+ The next step is to crate a FastAPI application we have a template for that too here.